meaganng/shopify-assessment-2022/README.md

 can see the data for the other shops average order value are in a similar range.
 Although the way Shopify calculates the AOV 'works', it doesnt take into account each store which may have a different amount of sales or the pricing per sneakers.
+A better metric to report this dataset is using the median.
+The median can be more descriptive in a dataset than calculating the average.
+This is because the median is less affected by outliers in a dataset which can give an approximate mean.

 ------------------------------------------------------------------------